| July 28, 2019 | Dabbing

 Priming the Wick

 If you prefer thick vaporous hits, you may find that pressing the button down for a few seconds before you begin inhaling is more effective.
 This is a technique known as ‘priming the wick.’
-Normally you would do this with the mouthpiece already on, but we photographed this action with the chamber open so you can see what happens inside the vape.
 Essentially, it pre-melts the concentrate so that it sinks to the bottom of the chamber and fully surrounds the heating coil.
 Simply hold the ‘on’ button down for a few seconds until the concentrate has melted down into the chamber and it begins to vaporize.

-As you can see, smoking dabs on the go require a few critical tools and vape pen accessories.
-By using a smell proof vaporizer kit, you can keep everything organized and ready for the next time you want to load your pen on the go.
+As you can see, smoking dabs on the go requires a few critical tools and vape pen accessories.
+By using a smell-proof vaporizer kit, you can keep everything organized, discreet, and ready for the next time you want to load your pen on the go.

 How big of a dab should I put in?

-As a rule of thumb, fill your chamber ¾ full or less.
+As a rule of thumb, fill your chamber three-quarters full or less.
 Much more, and you can have problems with clogging or overflowing.
-Some pens perform well after adding a dab the size of a grain of rice, while others can hold nearly a half a gram of concentrate — it all depends on your pen’s chamber.
+Some pens perform well after adding a dab the size of a grain of rice, while others can hold nearly a half a gram of concentrate—it all depends on your pen’s chamber.
 Deeper chambers with larger capacities typically perform better with more concentrate, whereas smaller, shallower chambers do well with small dabs.

 Furthermore, if you set the pen down prior to consuming the oil, it can sometimes leak and create a sticky mess.
 To maximize the flavor and effectiveness of each rip, we recommend loading only what you intend to consume immediately.
 This ensures that the chamber won’t leak prior to being stored in a protective place like a safety case.